AREVD/AREVD/README.md

 # Examples
 **Hydrocephalus**

-Dicom Folder Path:
-Series UID to Select: None
+Dicom Folder Path: the saved path on your computer Series UID to Select: None
-Index of Which Largest Region Should be Considered the Ventricle(s):
-Sensitivity of Ventricle Segmentation:
+Index of Which Largest Region Should be Considered the Ventricle(s): 0 Sensitivity of Ventricle Segmentation: High
-Degrees to rotate Up (+) and Down (-):
+Degrees to rotate Up (+) and Down (-): 0
-Degrees to rotate Right (+) and Left (-):
+Degrees to rotate Right (+) and Left (-): 0
-Iterations of Erosions and Dilations:
+Iterations of Erosions and Dilations: 5
-Z-Index of the Nasion:
+Z-Index of the Nasion: 33
 EVD Side: Right
-Distance (mm) to shift EVD destination Right (+) or Left (-):
+Distance (mm) to shift EVD destination Right (+) or Left (-): 0

 **Middle Cerebral Artery (MCA) Stroke on Right**
-Dicom Folder Path:
-Series UID to Select: None
+Dicom Folder Path: the saved path on your computer Series UID to Select: None
-Index of Which Largest Region Should be Considered the Ventricle(s):
-Sensitivity of Ventricle Segmentation:
+Index of Which Largest Region Should be Considered the Ventricle(s): 0 Sensitivity of Ventricle Segmentation: Low
-Degrees to rotate Up (+) and Down (-):
+Degrees to rotate Up (+) and Down (-): 40
-Degrees to rotate Right (+) and Left (-):
+Degrees to rotate Right (+) and Left (-): 0
-Iterations of Erosions and Dilations:
+Iterations of Erosions and Dilations: 2
-Z-Index of the Nasion:
+Z-Index of the Nasion: 55
-EVD Side: Right
+EVD Side: Left
-Distance (mm) to shift EVD destination Right (+) or Left (-):
+Distance (mm) to shift EVD destination Right (+) or Left (-): 0

 **Midline Shift**
-Dicom Folder Path:
-Series UID to Select: None
+Dicom Folder Path: the saved path on your computer Series UID to Select: None
-Index of Which Largest Region Should be Considered the Ventricle(s):
-Sensitivity of Ventricle Segmentation:
+Index of Which Largest Region Should be Considered the Ventricle(s): 0 Sensitivity of Ventricle Segmentation: High
-Degrees to rotate Up (+) and Down (-):
+Degrees to rotate Up (+) and Down (-): 25
-Degrees to rotate Right (+) and Left (-):
+Degrees to rotate Right (+) and Left (-): -8
-Iterations of Erosions and Dilations:
+Iterations of Erosions and Dilations: 2
-Z-Index of the Nasion:
+Z-Index of the Nasion: 59
 EVD Side: Right
-Distance (mm) to shift EVD destination Right (+) or Left (-):
+Distance (mm) to shift EVD destination Right (+) or Left (-): 5